Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.

 Is cellulitis contagious?

-Cellulitis is somewhat contagious, but how contagious it is varies depending on what bacteria is causing the cellulitis and whether there are any blisters, fluid, or pus oozing out, which make it easier to spread.
+Cellulitis involving the soft tissues under the skin is generally not contagious, but it can be somewhat contagious depending on what bacteria is causing the cellulitis and whether there are any blisters, fluid, or pus oozing out, which make it easier to spread.

 Does cellulitis itch?